Key takeaways

 BetterHelp

 BetterHelp is a mental health app founded in 2013 in California.
 It provides virtual counseling and therapy services via video calls and chatting functionality.
-The idea is simple: users get connected with licensed therapists that are available 24/7 from any location.
+The idea is simple: users get connected with licensed therapists who are available 24/7 from any location.

-Key functions: user profiles, messages, live audio and video calls.
+Key functions: user profiles, messages, live audio and video calls

-Monetization strategy: a monthly subscription ($240-600 per month depending on how many sessions you want).
+Monetization strategy: a monthly subscription ($240-600 per month, depending on how many sessions you want)

 Headspace